davidecavestro/gphotos-cdp-docker/README.md

 0 20 * * * docker compose --project-name gphotos_family -f /path/to/gphotos/compose.yml up -d
 ```

-### Schedule with chadburn and expose a browser for relogins
+### Schedule with ofelia and expose a browser for relogins

-I currently prefer scheduling from [chadburn](https://github.com/PremoWeb/chadburn) container.
+I currently prefer scheduling from [ofelia job schedule](https://github.com/mcuadros/ofelia) container.
 I've also added a containerized browser, configured to share the profile, that can be used to
 renew the session when tokens expire.
 The _containerized browser_ is reachable at the specified
 port from the _host browser_, i.e. at http://localhost:3000.